AAHPM Leadership Forum: Ascend Faculty and Navigators

-Katie Neuendorf, MDKatie Neuendorf, MD, earned her medical degree from The Medical College of Ohio and completed her residency training in Internal Medicine at Riverside Methodist Hospital in Columbus, Ohio.
+Katie Neuendorf, MDKatie Neuendorf, MD, earned her medical degree from The Medical College of Ohio and completed residency training in internal medicine at Riverside Methodist Hospital in Columbus, Ohio.
 She then pursued hospice and palliative medicine fellowship training at the Medical College of Wisconsin.

 She joined Cleveland Clinic’s Palliative Medicine and Supportive Oncology Section directly out of fellowship.
 Dr. Neuendorf has been a member of Cleveland Clinic’s Center for Excellence in Healthcare Communication (CEHC) leadership team since 2013, first as the director of resident education and then as the Medical Director from 2015-2018.
 CEHC leads institutional initiatives to train clinicians in relationship-centered communication and to inspire a culture of health and healing through relationships.
 This work is ongoing and more than 8,000 individuals have been trained by CEHC faculty to date.
 Dr. Neuendorf transitioned from formal leadership in CEHC and as Cleveland Clinic’s Associate Chief Experience Officer to bring her experience back to her palliative medicine program.
 Her current title is the Associate Program Director for Palliative Medicine where she has a role in elevating professional development and meaningful initiatives.
 Dr. Neuendorf has given numerous presentations and workshops to both a national and international audience on relationship-centered communication and leadership.
 She is an associate editor for the Journal of Palliative Care and the current Chair of AAHPM’s Leadership and Career Development Committee.
 It is her continued work in communication and palliative care that led AAHPM to name her an Inspiring Leader Under 40.